 Driven by growing consumer demand for convenience, safety, security, and lower energy costs, the smart home technology market is growing steadily.
-40% of the US population have already adopted such devices, with smart speakers (49%) and smart thermostats (32%) the most popular gadgets.
+According to a smart home report, 40% of the US population have already adopted such devices, with smart speakers (49%) and smart thermostats (32%) being the most popular gadgets.

 Simplicity is key to better smart home experience

 The majority of respondents stated that when they buy a new device it is very important that it is;